wpfangirl/tribe-events/README.md

 #### `pro/widgets/`

-Files for modifying the advanced list widget that ships with Events Calendar Pro. *If you use Events Calendar Pro, use these files for modifying your list widget.*
+Files for modifying the advanced list widget that ships with Events Calendar Pro.

 ##### `pro/widgets/list-widget.php`
 Adds a container div around the events to make it possible to use Flexbox or CSS Grid to display them.
-Note that I've used the same container div in both the free widget file (`widget/list-widget.php`) and here.
-This template includes the code for displaying posts according to the advanced list widget's filters, and that one does not.

 ##### `pro/widgets/modules/single-event.php`

 Removes large list date display.
 Adds additional price information.

-### `widget`

-This folder contains files for modifying the default list widget (the one that ships with the free version of The Events Calendar). *If you only have the free version of The Events Calendar, use these files to modify your widget.*

-#### `list-widget.php`
-Adds a container div around the events in order to make it possible to use Flexbox or CSS Grid to display them.

-#### `modules/single-event.php`
-Adds custom featured image to widget.
-Removes the large date display.
-Adds additional pricing info.